Akbeeh/become-a-head-chef/README.md

 # In the backend
 poetry run uvicorn app.main:app --reload

-# In the frontend
+# In the frontend (for the development mode)
-npm run dev
+npm run dev # for the development mode

+# In the frontend (to build the production mode)
+npm run build

+# In the frontend (to test the production mode locally)
+npm run preview

+# In the frontend (to serve the production mode)
+npm install -g serve # if not already installed serve -s dist
 ```

 ### 1. Project architecture